Saturday, 31 January 2015

 After about forty minutes the skua perked up and began showing signs of wanting to move which soon resulted in it rising to its feet, using its wings to balance and then somewhat unsteadily it rose a few feet into the air and flew back along the sand towards Pilling, where it had originally come from when it was flushed by a dog earlier.

-We watched its unhurried progress across the saltmarsh until it was hidden from view.
+We watched its unhurried progress across the saltmarsh until it became hidden from view.
 There was only one thing to do now and I retraced my tortuous route in the car and parking yet again by the hallowed pheasant pens at Pilling took the two hundred metres of track to the sea wall.
 As I got to the wall I could see a small huddle of birders standing on top of the wall obviously looking down from the wall onto the rock reinforcements that acted as a sea defence.
 Presumably they were looking at the skua.
 No other bird would be that close.

 The saltmarsh and sea beyond from the seawall at Pilling